 Other issues for which chaplains are called to consult include questions of a religious nature, such as whether or not a procedure such as organ transplantation or an unusual fertility treatment is endorsed by the patient’s faith, and how to handle situations in which a treatment decision might run afoul with the faith’s teachings.
 In some cases, a patient’s religious values conflict with a physician’s moral imperative to provide lifesaving treatment, such as when the patient’s beliefs preclude receiving a blood transfusion.
 Other faith-based conflicts occur within families.
 For example, an incapacitated patient’s advance directive on life-prolonging treatment may run contrary to a family member’s religious beliefs, and the medical team believes the family member is pushing for care that the patient wouldn’t want.

-“Our task is to use our special training to listen to people’s deepest concerns and discern what is underneath the words being spoken,” says Rev. Timothy Thorstenson, who manages the Spiritual Care Department at UCLA Medical Center, Santa Monica.
+“Our task is to use our special training to listen to people’s deepest concerns and discern what is underneath the words being spoken,” says Rev. Timothy Thorstenson, who manages the Spiritual Care Department at UCLA Health - Santa Monica Medical Center.
 “Once we establish the family’s awareness of the existential struggles they are dealing with, we try to help them move through that struggle in a way that provides meaning in the midst of this awful situation.”

 Early and clear communication about a patient’s prognosis and treatment goals can go a long way toward reducing uncertainties and mitigating conflicts, Dr. Wenger says.
 But, inevitably, there will be cases in which the physician will face an ethical dilemma over conflicting values.